yahoo0742/pbrt-v3-scenes-burj-khalifa/README.md

 CGRA408 2020T1 Final project

+Anna Stangnes, Marc Gluyas, Wenbo Feng

-This work of this project is based on pbrt library.
-It is rendering buildings with a infinite area light from a environment map of skylight, which is generated with the Hosek-Wilki model.
+The work of this project is based on pbrt library.
+It is rendering buildings with an infinite area light from an environment map of skylight, which is generated with the Hosek-Wilki model.

 To run the project, you should have node installed.
 1. copy src/imgtool.cpp to pbrt-v3/src/tools/ to override the existing imgtool.cpp file.